GAC Group: GAC Hino

+GAC Hino is a joint venture between Hino and GAC aimed at producing Hino brand trucks.
+In 2024, it was acquired by GAC Group and reconstructed into GAC Commercial Vehicle in 2025 for manufacturing electric commercial vehicles.

 Sales

 International operations

-GAC Group has been repeatedly vocal about plans to introduce models to the United States.
+GAC Group has been vocal about its plans to introduce models into the United States.
 Trumpchi made its first appearance at the North American International Auto Show in Detroit in January 2013, where the Trumpchi E-Jet concept made its world debut.
-In 2017, the company returned and showed three SUVs and two sedans.
+In 2017, the company returned to Detroit and showed three SUVs and two sedans.
 In January 2018, Trumpchi brought five new models and a concept SUV, the Enverge.
 GAC established research and development teams in Silicon Valley and Los Angeles in 2017 and 2018, respectively.
+During the 2019 Detroit Auto Show they announced delays to their sales plans to the first half of 2020.
+On 22 May 2019, the company indefinitely postponed their US market plans due to Donald Trump's trade war with China.